 - How your competitors are perceived

-To explore your competitors, do a competitive analysis to assess how they approach all aspects of their branding, from logo design and tagline to brand voice and messaging.
-(You can also use our free template, which includes useful questions to ask.)
+Tip: To explore your competitors, complete a competitive analysis.
+This will help you assess how they approach all aspects of their branding, from logo design and tagline to brand voice and messaging.

 A rebrand is like any creative project.
 While it sounds fun to just “go nuts,” you need some parameters and guidelines.
 That’s what a strong creative brief provides.
-Unfortunately, we’ve worked with brands that either gave us practically nothing or drowned us in information.
+However, it’s important to find the right balance.
+You don’t want to give your team too little or too much information.

-To strike a balance, we recommend conducting a brand audit survey, which includes all the relevant info you’d need to fill out your creative brief.
+Tip: If you’ve done your brand audit survey (per step 4), you should have all the relevant info you need to write your creative brief.
 This will help everyone from project managers to designers stay on the same page.
-Once you have that info, you can write your creative brief.

 There’s nothing that will drive your team crazier (and waste time and resources) than an inefficient process.
 Unless your team loves doing work over at the last minute, one of the biggest things that will help your rebrand go smoothly is getting proper approval at each stage of the process.

 Your brand wants to be a leader in its industry, not a follower.
-So why copy their design trends?
+So why copy the latest design trends?
 At best, it looks reductive.
 At worst, it seems desperate.

 For example, as type designer James Edmonson of Oh No Type Co points out, the tech industry has become particularly homogeneous.